 Just in case you'd like to know, the best fan-fiction stories I've found have these qualities...

-1. They are on par with or otherwise related to the Twilight series, by Stephenie Meyer: the best set of books I have EVER run across, and by far my favorite story to read.
+1. They are on par with the Twilight series, by Stephenie Meyer: the best set of books I have EVER run across, and by far my favorite story to read.
 More than just being a true Love story, the Twilight series presents an exemplary tale of self-mastery - of the highest order.
 Such a timeless and profound two-in-one focus embodies the ultimate draw that any story can have... and because such a concept is also the most challenging to make real, any successful expression of it is truly invaluable.
 Naturally, this observation also reflects my personal views of what makes a story worth reading (or living as the case may be), but nevertheless I find that - because of this focus - the Twilight series of books (NOT the movies!) uniquely does have all of the following invaluable elements, as do the best fan-fictions.

 2. They are characterized by inherently intense relationships, such as must naturally occur between a vampire and his singer.
 Stories that reduce this inherent intensity either by lessening the intrinsically potent power of the vampires or by excessively enhancing the power of key humans in relation to them - end up losing something truly profound, and thus just can't keep my interest.
 Thus, all-human or all-vampire stories are rare among my favorites, as are any stories which change or cheapen the relationship dynamics from those carefully developed within canon.
 Especially alongside a vampire Edward and human Bella, situations where additional humans have reason to suspect and/or be afraid of the vampire reality (and have to go through their own process of interaction while coming to terms with it), are of particular interest.
 When well done to these specifications, Harry Potter crossovers are particularly welcome.